Hot Chocolate Fudge Cups (No Bake, 5 Ingredients) (no bake and 5 ingredients)

 Instructions

 - Step 1: To a bowl add the chocolate and coconut milk.
-Heat in the microwave or using a double boiler — only heat until the milk is warm, then continue to stir until the chocolate fully melts.
+Heat in the microwave or using a double boiler until the milk is warm, then continue to stir until the chocolate fully melts.
 Set aside.

 - Step 2: To a food processor add the almond flour, cacao powder and maple syrup and blend until combined.